 Go Whale Watching

-It is not guaranteed, but with a little bit of luck, you will witness humpback whales, and with a lot of luck (I have only seen them twice in my life), you can even spot Orcas or killer whales.
+It is not guaranteed, but with a little bit of luck, you will witness humpback whales, and with a lot of luck (I have only seen them once in my life), you can even spot Orcas or killer whales.
 Another amazing sight is witnessing calf swimming and jumping with their mothers.

-Explore the Botanical Gardens
+Explore Vallarta Botanical Gardens

 You can take a guided tour or explore one of the many hiking trails to see the diverse plants that call this beautiful place home.
 Plus, there is a river you can swim at and a restaurant with beautiful views.